 Overall, I’m satisfied with the functionality Thrive Themes delivers.
 However, there is room for improvement!

 Limitations of Thrive Architect

-For example, you cannot easily create page-specific headers and footers or design archive pages (category and tag pages).
-With PageLines, I used to be able to do that.
+For example, you cannot easily create page-specific headers and footers, or design archive pages (category and tag pages).
+With PageLines, I was able to do all of that.

 The good news is that Thrive is working on a Theme Builder that will bridge all of those gaps.

 While Thrive’s solutions are pretty lightweight and well-optimized for mobile, they do a few things that don’t help with SEO.

 For example, the Post Grid element in Thrive Architect loads full-sized featured images and then resizes them in HTML/CSS to fit the defined grid size.

 Also, the way Thrive Architect loads those images is not compatible with many lazy loading plugins or Content Delivery Networks (CDNs).